Internet in China: Userbase

-English-language media in China often use the word netizen to refer to Chinese internet users in particular.
+English-language media in China often use the word netizen particularly to refer to Chinese internet users.

 Size

-As of 2024, China has the largest number of internet users of any country.
+China has the largest number of internet users of any country with 1.1 billion as of August 2024.
 Consistent with the trends of other large and relatively linguistically isolated countries, Chinese internet users tend to focus their internet use on content that is domestically relevant.

-As of 2024, 20% of internet users around the world are Chinese.
+As of 2025, 20% of internet users around the world are Chinese.

 Demographics

 In the early years of China's internet, the userbase primarily consisted of young males of the elite or middle class, with higher educational and working in professional fields, located in the most developed regions and biggest cities.'
 Over time, the demographics of Chinese internet users has developed closer to the demographics of the country as a whole.
 Mobile internet access has increased the participation of females, younger people, less educated people, and people from rural areas.

 According to a survey by the China Internet Network Information Center (CNNIC), China had 1.09 billion Internet users by the end of December 2023, a 1.9% increase over the year before and a penetration rate of 77.5%.
 The proportions of users accessing the Internet via mobile phones, desktop computers, laptop computers, TVs and tablet computers were 99.9%, 33.9%, 30.3%, 22.5% and 26.6%, respectively.
 51.2% of internet users were male, while the remaining 48.8% were female.

 Throughout the history of the internet in China, the majority of users have been between ages 20 and 50.